Clovis city council repeals some COVID-19 emergency orders, asks Newsom to allow businesses to reopen

-CLOVIS, California (KGPE) – The city of Clovis voted to repeal two COVID-19 emergency orders that forced bars, restaurants, gyms, and places of amusement, like movie theaters to close.
+CLOVIS, California (KSEE) – The city of Clovis voted to repeal two COVID-19 emergency orders that forced bars, restaurants, gyms, and places of amusement, like movie theaters to close.

 The move may sound like a green light to reopen, but the city is still under state and county stay at home orders.